TheBigEye/Aircraft/README.md

 ## characteristics
 The most important features that this mod adds

-New diversity of bosses
+- New diversity of bosses.
-New vegetation
+- New vegetation.
-An in-game game mode editor
+- An in-game game mode editor.
-more expanded debug screen
+- More expanded debug screen.
-Notable graphics improvement (based on Rcraft)
+- Notable graphics improvement (based on Rcraft).
-A.i mob and entity upgrade
+- A.i mob and entity upgrade.
-More mobs, enemies and animals.
+- More mobs, enemies and animals.
-Enchanted Tool and Enchantment Book Implementation More types of wood, walls, and new items
+- Enchanted Tool and Enchantment Book Implementation.
+- More types of wood, walls, and new items.
-More weapons
+- More weapons.
-Villages with villagers and iron golems were added, in addition to rusty golems as mini-bosses, the celestial dungeon was also added
+- Villages with villagers and iron golems were added, in addition to rusty golems as mini-bosses, the celestial dungeon was also added.

-Higher resolution
+- Higher resolution